yashYRS/yashYRS.github.io/_posts/Thoughts/2018-12-06-journey-ahead.md

 ---
 layout : post
-title : "Journey Ahead"
-date : 2018-12-06
+title : "A guess about where we are headed" date : 2018-12-06 categories : Thoughts
-categories : thoughts
 ---

   There hasn't been such an outlandish spur of developments and advancements as in the past decade since perhaps the 17th